Apr 26, 2019

 The Tunnel of LoC for reducing consumption

 “Tunnel of LoC or Low Consumption” consists of installing a nozzle under the counter.
 The tunnel created above the nozzle enables a large-diameter propeller with a reasonable draught.
-The first prototypes of Tunnel of LoC developed by Coprexma, notably installed on the Bara Breizh and several artisan fishing vessels of Finistere, have achieved fuel savings of 30%.
-A low draught enables entering and leaving the port of Sables or Guilvinec at any time.
+The first prototypes of Tunnel of LoC developed by Coprexma have achieved fuel savings of 30%.
+This technology is notably installed on the Bara Breizh, Bara An Arvoriz, le Télémaque 2 and several artisan fishing vessels .
+With Tunnel of LoC, a low draught enables entering and leaving shallow draught ports like Sables d’Olonne or Guilvinec at any time.
 The large counter is so that a large diameter propeller can be installed for good water thrust and good traction.
 At a time of expensive diesel, Tunnel of LoC offers better yield and considerably reduces fuel consumption.
+This system is also very suitable for vessels with traction needs, such as tugs.